ChrisYarland-Price/implodingPuppies/README.md

 This was done by simply using jQuery to append the message to the messages div.

 ___

 ## Issues.

-Currently any issues are logged using teh github issue system.
+Currently any issues are logged using the github issue system.
 If you find a bug and would like to report it please use that functionality.
-There is currently one open issue, based on the skip card being used to win the game and it reseting twice.
+There is currently one open issue, based on the skip card being used to win the game and it reseting twice and the score not updating.

 This issue shall be resolved posthaste.